 Venture debt can be a viable alternative to equity venture financing.
 Similar to other methods of debt financing, the main benefit of venture debt is preventing the further dilution of the equity stake of a company’s existing investors, including its employees.

 Breaking Down Venture Debt

-Unlike conventional debt financing methods, venture debt does not require any form of collateral because startups generally do not own substantial assets that can be used as one.
+Unlike conventional debt financing methods, venture debt does not require any form of collateral because startups generally do not own substantial assets that can be used as collateral.
 Instead of collateral, the lenders are compensated with the company’s warrants on common equity for the high-risk nature of the debt instruments.

 Venture debt is usually provided to startups that have already successfully completed several rounds of venture capital equity fundraisings.
-They are companies that have some history of operations but still do not have positive cash flows to be eligible to obtain conventional loans.
-The debt financing is primarily used by the companies to reach anticipated milestones and to acquire the capital assets that are necessary to achieve them.
+They are companies that have some history of operations but still do not have sufficient positive cash flows to be eligible to obtain conventional loans.
+The debt financing is primarily used by such companies to reach anticipated milestones and to acquire the capital assets that are necessary to achieve them.

 How Does Venture Debt Financing Work?

 Venture debt works differently from conventional loans.
 The debt is short-term in nature (up to three or four years).
 The principal amount of debt is usually determined using the amount raised in the last round of equity financing.
-The commonly acceptable principle amount is 30% of the total funds raised in the last round of equity financing.
+The commonly acceptable principal amount is 30% of the total funds raised in the last round of equity financing.